 - Stir until the mixture is well mixed.

 - Let it sit overnight.
 It will "gel" together...kind of a custard-like consistency.
-I've also heard it described as "thick egg drop soup."
+We've also heard it described as "thick egg drop soup."

 - Stir or shake the soap each time you use it.